Description of Service

 Surgical IBD Consultants

-Professor Omar Faiz, Dr Phil Tozer, Mr Janindra Warusavitarne
+Professor Omar Faiz, Mr Akash Mehta, Mr Phil Tozer, Miss Lisa Massey, Mr Janindra Warusavitarne, Miss Katherine Williams,

 In addition to specific consultant IBD clinics, we deliver specialist multidisciplinary services to offer personalised care to patients:

-Adolescent Clinic run by an IBD consultant and IBD nurse every 2 weeks for patients aged 16 to 18 newly diagnosed with IBD who may have different needs to other adults.
+Adolescent Clinic run by an IBD consultant and IBD nurse every 2 weeks for patients aged 16 to 18 with IBD who may have different needs.

 Biologics and Innovative Therapies Clinic with an IBD specialist, pharmacist and nurse on a weekly basis to offer counselling to patients about to embark on a new biologic drug or newly approved specialist drugs.

-Drug monitoring clinic for biologic and innovative drugs run by and IBD nurse or pharmacist to monitor patients on biologic drugs or new specialist drugs.
+Drug Monitoring Clinic for biologic and innovative drugs run by our specialist pharmacist to monitor patients on biologic drugs or new specialist drugs.

 Medical-Surgical Joint Clinics with a specialist IBD surgeon and IBD medical consultant to understand benefits and risks of treatment options in a one stop clinic.
 This includes refractory UC, complex Crohn’s with abscesses, fistulas and strictures.

-New Diagnosis Clinic offers space for patients to discuss the diagnosis and receive educational signposting delivered by IBD fellow, consultant and nurse.
+New Diagnosis Clinic offers space for patients to discuss the diagnosis and receive educational signposting delivered by IBD fellow and nurse.

 Rapid Access Clinic on a weekly basis by IBD clinical fellow or registrar for acute relapses or cases needing urgent medical attention to avoid hospital admission.

 Surveillance Clinic delivered as virtual clinic and face to face where dysplasia is detected.
-Depending on the nature this is run by a specialist IBD nurse alongside a surgeon and consultant (IBD or endoscopy).
+Depending on the nature this is run by a specialist IBD nurse alongside a consultant (IBD or endoscopy).

-The IBD Clinical Nurse Specialist (CNS) Team offer the following clinical services:
+The IBD Clinical Nurse Specialist (CNS) and Specialist Pharmacy Team offer the following clinical services:

 Immunosuppressant blood monitoring service

-A full list of contact details can be found in the Inflammatory Bowel Disease Adult Service booklet.
+A full list of contact details can be found in the Inflammatory Bowel Disease Adult Service booklet (Aug 2020 V1.4)

 For patient enquires please use the following: